SkynetLabs/skynet-docs/source/v3-beta/includes/_registry.md

 data key (e.g. the name of an app).

 Registry entries contain data (currently capped at 113 bytes), the data key, and a revision number.
-The revision number is incremented by 1 every time the registry entry is changed.
-The latest revision number, plus one, is required when running `setEntry`.
-Because data at a given revision number cannot be modified, the registry effectively provides versioned, immutable data.
+The revision number increases every time the registry entry is changed.
+The latest revision number, plus at least one, is required when calling `setEntry`.
+Previous revisions are not accessible once an entry has been overwritten with a higher revision number.

 <aside class="warning">
 These functions have only been implemented for Browser JS at the moment.